Two variable logic with ultimately periodic counting: From Analysis of Constrained Regular Graph Problems to Decidability of

-Lemmas~\ref{lem:main-lemma-bireg} and~\ref{lem:main-lemma-direg} can be easily readjusted when we are interested only in finite sizes, i.e., $\vM \in \bbN^m$ and $\vN\in \bbN^n$, by requiring the formulas to hold in $\cN$, instead of $\cN_{\infty}$.
-Alternatively, we can also state inside the formulas that none of the variables in $\vx$ and $\vy$ are equal to $\infty$.
+\begin{remark} Theorems \ref{thm:main-lemma-bireg} and~\ref{thm:main-lemma-direg}, as well as Corollary \ref{cor:graph-decision}, can be easily readjusted in the case where we are interested only in finite sizes, i.e., when $\vM \in \bbN^m$ and $\vN\in \bbN^n$, by replacing every atom $x=\infty$ in the formulas with the False value $\myF$ and requiring them to hold in $\cN$, instead of $\cN_{\infty}$.
+Alternatively, we can also state inside the formulas that none of the variables in $\vx$ and $\vy$ are equal to $\infty$. \end{remark}